SDS-AAU/DSBA-2022/content/info/05_requirements_project.md

 title: Semester Project Requirements
 weight: 5
 chapter: false
-draft: true
+draft: false

 ---

 ## Format

-* Functional and self-contained notebook
-* Happy to see GitHub repos (which you can use as your portfolio in the job market)
 * Project report (30-ish pages - max.
 45... depending on group size)
 * Some study relation (but that is debatable and not necessarily required)
 * Report is a (semi/non) technical documentation.
-Think about a corporate censor that you try to inform
+Think about a corporate censor that you try to inform academia.
+Less (but some) theory, more application.
+* Also provide: Functional and self-contained notebook
+* Happy to see GitHub repos (which you can use as your portfolio in the job market)

 ## Content